-Dispose of used engine coolant in an appropriate manner.
+Note: Dispose of used coolant in the appropriate manner.

 Follow your community's regulations and standards for recycling and disposing of automotive fluids.

 Severe Climates

 If you drive in extremely cold climates:

 - It may be necessary to increase the coolant concentration above 50%. - A coolant concentration of 60% provides improved freeze point protection.
 Coolant concentrations above 60% decrease the overheat protection characteristics of the coolant and may cause engine damage.